Rentboy.com

-Rentboy.com was a commercial social networking site which connected male sex workers and masseurs with potential clients.
-Rentboy.com is also the major organizer of the International Escort Awards and a traveling cabaret called "Hustlaball."
+Rentboy.com was a commercial social networking site that connected male sex workers and masseurs with potential clients.
+Rentboy.com was also the major organizer of the International Escort Awards and a traveling cabaret called "Hustlaball."

-Formerly, Rentboy.com published a manifesto on their website intended for sex workers and clients.
-This statement promoted a philosophy of "safer sex because the vast majority of sex-workers will not engage in unsafe sex", and says, "while this job may not be for everyone, it has its rightful place among honorable careers."
-On August 25, 2015, CEO Jeffrey Hurant and six others were arrested at Rentboy.com headquarters.
+At one time Rentboy.com had published a manifesto on their website intended for sex workers and clients.
+This statement promoted a philosophy of "safer sex because the vast majority of sex-workers will not engage in unsafe sex."
+It stated, "while this job may not be for everyone, it has its rightful place among honorable careers."
+On August 25, 2015, CEO Jeffrey Hurant - also known as "Jeffrey Davids" - and six others were arrested at Rentboy.com headquarters and charged with conspiring to violate the Travel Act by promoting prostitution.